LiliaFramework/Lilia/documentation/docs/libraries/lia.bars.md

 ## Overview

-The bars library manages health, stamina, and other progress bars shown on the player's HUD.
-It lets you register custom bar callbacks, draws them every frame, and provides helpers for temporary action bars.
-Bars automatically fade out after a few seconds unless kept visible.
-The `BarsAlwaysVisible` configuration option overrides this behaviour, keeping bars visible whenever they have a value above zero.
+The bars library manages status bars displayed on the player's HUD.
+Modules register callbacks that return a value between 0 and 1, and the library draws the bars each frame.
+Values are smoothed over time and a bar remains visible for five seconds after its value changes.
+The `BarsAlwaysVisible` option keeps bars visible while their value is above zero, and a bar can be forced to display by setting `bar.visible` to `true`.
 The hooks `ShouldHideBars` and `ShouldBarDraw` allow modules to control when bars are rendered.

-Default health, armor, and stamina bars are registered automatically when the client loads.
+Health and armor bars are registered automatically when the client loads, with priorities 1 and 3 respectively.
+Other modules may add additional bars such as stamina.

 For a breakdown of bar fields, refer to the [Bar Fields documentation](../definitions/bars.md).